kmehltretter82/frama-c-linux/KERNEL.md

 The vCPU-events candidate has a separate one-patch v1 fix under [`contrib/linux-patches/arm64-kvm-vcpu-events-v1`](contrib/linux-patches/arm64-kvm-vcpu-events-v1/).
-The bounded Eva replay shows the vulnerable ordering returning `-EINVAL` after changing PC, PSTATE, and committed-abort state; the validation-first control proves rejection with all three unchanged.
+Revision `50bbaa81fb` maps an exact ARM64 Kbuild command onto a harness that includes the complete real `guest.c` and calls its unmodified `__kvm_arm_vcpu_set_events()`.
+Baseline Eva proves rejection after changing PC, PSTATE, and committed-abort state, so one of two assertions is invalid.
+The same harness over the complete patched `guest.c` proves both assertions.
+The baseline reaches 73/103 selected statements in 9/158 functions; the fixed control reaches 37/60 in 4/158, and both produce zero Eva runtime alarms.

+History strengthens the provenance: the original external-abort implementation in `da345174ceca` validated SError before injection, while `77ee70a07357` moved that validation after external-abort injection during the nested-SError refactor.
+The later `efa1368ba9f4` change commits injected exceptions immediately, making the rejected ioctl's mutation architectural rather than merely pending.
 The patch carries the identified `Fixes:` tag, passes strict `checkpatch`, and builds both `guest.o` and the ARM64 `external_aborts` selftest.
 Runtime ARM64 execution, maintainer review, and upstream acceptance remain open.

 The next candidates are: